VisnuPriyaa19/I386_Task_Management_App/README.md

 # I386_Task_Management_App
 A task management application that allows users to add, edit, delete and view tasks.

-The application utilizes JavaScript for the front-end functionality and HTML, CSS for the user interface.

 # Key Features
 ### 1.Add task
 - Users can add tasks by filling out the form with a task name and description.